U Nārada

 U Nārada (နာရဒ; 1868–1955), also Mingun Jetawun Sayādaw or Mingun Jetavana Sayādaw, was a Burmese monk in the Theravada tradition credited with being one of the key figures in the revival of Vipassana meditation.

-His prominent students, particularly Mahasi Sayadaw, helped popularize what is now known as the "New Burmese Method" or the "Mahasi method."
+His prominent students, particularly Mahasi Sayadaw, helped popularise what is now known as the "New Burmese Method" or the "Mahasi method."
 Sayadaw is a Burmese term of respect when addressing major Buddhist monks and means "great master".

+History

+Monk Kun Zetawan Sayadaw was born in Kangyi Kone village, 5 Myanmar poles (approximately 10 miles) north of Sagaing, west of Min Kone, to his father U Nyo and mother Daw Paing, on Saturday, January 16, 1869, at 6:00 PM.
+His younger brother Maung Tha Byaw was the second of four children.